About Us

 How do I book if I am a Patron or a Friend?

-Patrons please use 09 970 9745 and friends 0800 335 769 to access the dedicated booking line (open 9-5 Monday-Friday) or email groups@ticketmaster.co.nz and quote your Patron name or Friend membership number when booking.
-For any queries, please email Kate Meere on kmeere@writersfestival.co.nz
+There are dedicated phone lines for AWF Patrons and Friends: 09 970 9745 for Patrons and 0800 335 769 for Friends to access the dedicated booking line (open 9am-5pm Monday-Friday) or email groups@ticketmaster.co.nz and quote your Patron name or Friend membership number when booking.
+Platinum and Gold patrons can phone or email Kate Meere on kmeere@writersfestival.co.nz

 Are there any events for children?

-Yes, Pukapuka Adventures is programme of special events for children on Saturday and Sunday.
-These events will be held in the 5th Floor Fun Zone.
-Most of these events are free, and no tickets are required.
+Yes, Pukapuka Adventures is a programme of lively, entertaining and free special events for children on Saturday and Sunday.
+These events will be held in the 5th Floor of the Aotea Centre.
+We also have a number of ticketed family events - see our website event pages for more details.

 For further information contact: schools@writersfestival.co.nz